rust-lang/rfcs/text/3323-restrictions.md

 # Future possibilities

-- Sealed/exhaustive traits could happen in the future.
+- Explicitly sealed/exhaustive traits could happen in the future.
 This has the ability to impact coherence, such that other crates could rely on the fact that the list of implementations is exhaustive.
 As traits would default to unsealed, this does not have be decided now.
 - Trait items could gain proper visibility and/or restrictions of their own.
 This would allow private and/or defaulted trait items that cannot be overridden.
 - Set-once fields could potentially occur in the future.
 Functionally, this would be "true" read-only fields, in that they can be constructed but never mutated.
 They are not included in this proposal as the use case is nor clear, nor is there an immediately obvious syntax to support this.
+- The default could be changed in a future edition, such as to make `pub field: Type` be only mutable within the module rather than mutable everywhere.
+This seems unlikely, as it would be an incredibly disruptive change, and the benefits would have to be significant.